What is a Short-Term Personal Loan?

-Individuals looking to apply for a short-term personal loan who have bad credit are in luck, in a way.
+Individuals looking to apply for a short-term personal loan who have bad credit are in luck.
 Short-term personal loan applications are notoriously relaxed, sometimes requiring little or no documentation, and those that do have less-strict credit requirements than those in place for longer-term loans.
-This ease-of-access comes with a price, however, in the form of high interest rates, strict penalties for missed payments, and hidden fees.
+This ease-of-access comes with a price, however, in the form of high-interest rates, strict penalties for missed payments, and hidden fees.
 As mentioned above, take your time in deciding who to take a loan from, and don’t agree to anything you’re not completely comfortable with.

 No Credit Check